CrossTheRoadElec/Phoenix5-Documentation/source/ch16_ClosedLoop.rst

 ----------------------------------------------------------------------------------
 Using Tuner (Self-Test or Plotter), we’ve measured a peak velocity of **9326** native units per 100ms at 100% output.
 This can also be retrieved using getSelectedSensorVelocity (routine or VI).

+However, many mechanical systems and motors are not perfectly linear (though they are close).
+To account for this, we should calculate our feed forward using a measured veloctiy around the percent output we will usually run the motor.

+For our mechanism, we will typically be running the motor aroun 75% output.
+We then use Tuner (Self-Test Snapshot or Plotter) to measure our velocity - in this case, we measure a velocity of **7112** native units per 100ms.

-Now let’s calculate a Feed-forward gain so that 100% motor output is calculated when the requested speed is **9326** native units per 100ms.
+Now let’s calculate a Feed-forward gain so that 75% motor output is calculated when the requested speed is **7112** native units per 100ms.

-F-gain = (100% X 1023) / **9326**
+F-gain = (75% X 1023) / **7112**
-F-gain = 0.1097
+F-gain = 0.1079

-Let’s check our math, if the target speed is **9326** native units per 100ms, Closed-loop output will be (0.1097 X **9326**) => 1023 (full forward).
+Let’s check our math, if the target speed is **7112** native units per 100ms, Closed-loop output will be (0.1079 X **7112**) => 767.38 (75% of full forward).

-.. note:: The output of the PIDF controller in Talon/Victor uses 1023 as the “full output.
+.. note:: The output of the PIDF controller in Talon/Victor uses 1023 as the “full output".
-   However the 2020 software release will likely normalize this so that a value of ‘1’ yields “full output.”
+   However the 2020 software release will likely normalize this so that a value of ‘1’ yields “full output”.
    This will likely be a “back-breaking” change.
 This also means 2019 will likely be the last time you see “1023” used anywhere.

 .. note:: The kF feature and arbitrary feed-forward feature are not the same.